dbt-labs/docs.getdbt.com/website/docs/reference/commands/retry.md

 `dbt retry` reuses the [selectors](/reference/node-selection/yaml-selectors) from the previously executed command.

-If you run `dbt retry` after successfully executing `dbt run`, you'll get the following results.
+Executing `dbt retry` after a successful `dbt run` will yield the following results:

 ```
 Running with dbt=1.6.1